TumbaSolutions/ref-ios/README.md

 ## This is a how to automate iOS CI-CD.
 To achieve this use 'gym' and 'pilot' tools from https://fastlane.tools .

 ### How to build, test and sign in the Development stage
-At this stage archiving the app is not necessary, that is way we can the standard Xcode tool xctool.
+At this stage archiving the app is not necessary, that is why we can use the standard Xcode tool xctool.

 1. Create the below variables in circleci.com:
-     GYM_SCHEME
+   - GYM_SCHEME
-     GYM_WORKSPACE
+   - GYM_WORKSPACE
 2. Create circle.yml with the below standard configuration:
 '''
 test: